JoakQQ/ENGG1340-Group-Project-Group-18/README.md

 **Project Topic: Cash Register system (_Lavender_)**

-# Problem Setting
+## Problem Setting
 **_Lavender_** is a grocery store selling a large variety of items for customers.
-The time customers spending at register is varying with the amount of item they are buying.
-The customers with grocery will wait in a line before the 4 cashiers in the store.
-If the customers waited too long for the register, they will leave without buying anything.
+The time customers spend at register is varying with the amount of item they get.
+The customers with groceries will wait in a line in front of 4 cashiers in the store.
+If the customers wait too long for the register, they will leave without buying anything.
 Thus, it is unavoidable if the waiting line is too long.
-With the expense of each cashiers runnung at *$60 per hour* (*$1 per minute*).
-A cash register system is in need for maximizing the profits of the store.
-The system must be dynamic with the amount of customers and be able to change its grocery list from time to time, depending on the store managers want to add items for sells or delete items for shortage or other needs.
+With the expense of each cashiers runnung at *$60 per hour* (*$1 per minute*), a cash register system is needed for maximizing the profits of the store.
+The system must be dynamic with the amount of customers and be able to change its grocery list from time to time, depending on the store managers want to add items for sells or delete items in shortage.

-# Problem Statements
+## Problem Statements
 *The problem statements are listed below:*
 1. **Maximum profit** need to be found.
 2. Customer leaves the store if they wait more than *15 mins*.